Puppy Care & Training For Your Golden Retriever Puppy

 Interactive Puppy Toys

 So you can play games with your puppy, provide exercise and mental stimulation, you will want to buy a few toys that encourage the two of you to interact.
 Balls for throwing and chasing, soft toys and ropes for playing tug, other toys for fetch, there are many available.
 Be sure to grab a few that will enrich your puppy's life.
+Just click on the photos below to order these toys.

 Your puppy will have numerous 'potty training' accidents over the first few weeks.
 If they can smell in an area that they've been there before, it attracts them back for a repeat performance.
 So be prepared with an enzymatic, odor neutralizing cleaner that's specially formulated to completely remove all traces of urine and pet stains.
 Natures Miracle comes highly recommended. http://www.natures-miracle.com/